-Zi Sha clay from the delta of Yangtze River, Yixing, has excellent porosity and heat handling properties that significantly improve the taste of tea when compared to tea made in glass, porcelain or glazed teapots.
+Zi Sha clay from the delta of Yangtze River, Yixing, has excellent porosity and heat retaining properties that significantly improve the taste of tea when compared to tea made in glass, porcelain or glazed teapots.
 The clay is made of the mixture of kaolin, quartz, and mica, with a high content of iron oxide.
 The texture is somewhat sandy.
 The steps needed to prepare the clay are lengthy and have been traditionally regarded as a trade secret.

-3.5 x 3.9inch / 9 x 10cm
+Size: 3.5 x 3.9inch / 9 x 10cm

 NOTE: Gaiwan and other teaware (especially those that are made of clay) easily absorb taste and aromas and should never be washed using detergents.